msardamasri/podcast-generator/README.md

 ## Architecture

-See [solution.md](./solution.md) for the full write-up — architecture diagram, design decisions, trade-offs and known limitations.
+See [solution.md](./solution.md) for the full write-up, architecture diagram, design decisions, trade-offs and known limitations.

 ## Project layout